theleftcoast/swarm-simplex-bootstrap/ssb_optimize/README.md

 ```

 #### 'fx' Values
-These values were generated by passing the x vector to the 'quadratic' function and rounding the results.
-The coefficients that define the quadratic function were [0.26, 0.26, 0.0, 0.0, -0.48, 0.0].
-Rounding the exact fx output introduces small deviations so the resulting data set serves as a good 'quasi-experimental' test set (where x represents input conditions and fx represents measured responses which include noise).
+These 'fx' values were generated by passing the 'x' vector to the 'quadratic' function and rounding the results.
+The coefficients that define the 'quadratic' function were [0.26, 0.26, 0.0, 0.0, -0.48, 0.0].
+Rounding the exact 'fx' output introduces small deviations so the resulting data set serves as a good 'quasi-experimental' test set (where 'x' represents input conditions and 'fx' represents measured responses which include noise).
 ```python
 fx = [0.16, 0.34, 1.04, 2.26, 4.0, 0.16, 0.04, 0.26, 1.0, 2.26, 1.04, 0.26, 0.0, 0.26, 1.04, 2.26, 1.0, 0.26, 0.04,
       0.34, 4.3, 2.26, 1.04, 0.34, 0.16]